chafey/dicom-parser-rs/README.md

 * Add P10StreamParser which provides a simplified interface for stream parsing by buffering data from incomplete parses
 * Consider adding a Handler that aggregates mutliple data callbacks into a single buffer
+* Explore ways to automate mapping from Handler to types in a struct, perhaps using macros?
+  * would be nice to be able to do something like: !map(0x0020, 0x000D, &self.study_instance_uid);
+  * could use this for creating the MetaInformation struct rather than a custom Handler

 ## Refactorings

-* Change MetaInformation to not use DataSetHandler/DataSet
-  * Custom Handler or a new one that is more flexible
-  * Want to be able to provide access to all MetaInformation attributes
 * Separate undefined length logic from known length logic
   * SequenceItemDataParser->SequenceItemDataUndefinedLengthParser
   * SequenceParser -> SequenceUndefinedLengthParser